repetere/jsonx/manual/using-external-and-custom-components.md

 # External Libraries and Components

-JSONX will natively support any components from React-DOM, but for most real applications you are using either a large open source component library (e.g. react bootstrap, ant.design, material ui, etc) or many 3rd party react components (like react-autocomplete).
-In order to use custom 3rd party components or libraries they need to be assigned to JSONX's the `this` parameter.
+JSONX natively supports any components from React-DOM, but for most real applications you are using either a large open-source component library (e.g. react-bootstrap, ant.design, material UI, etc) or any 3rd-party react components (like react-autocomplete).
+To use custom 3rd-party components or libraries they need to be assigned to JSONX's `this` parameter.

 ## Using custom Component Libraries

-Using a component library is as simple as assigning the Library to the `this.componentLibraries` property, and referencing the flattened component name as the component in your JXM JSON Object.
+Using a component library is as simple as assigning the Library to the `this.componentLibraries` property, and referencing the flattened component name as the component value in your JXM JSON Object.

 ```javascript
 import * as jsonx from 'jsonx';